jdogg89/Python_Projects/README.md

     sys.exit()
 #Populate dictionary with filesize and filename + path
 data = dict()
+#Using os.walk to generate filenames in the folder tree, taking the mount variable
 for root, directories, filenames in os.walk(mount):
     for filename in filenames:
         #Setting filepath and filesize variables